Update on the California Drought: April 4 – April 26, 2017

-The water levels in California’s major reservoirs (representing 27.3 million acre-feet of storage) have remained the same as last month, representing 76% of the statewide capacity.
-Current storage levels are 109% of the historical average for this time of year, about 16 percentage points lower than last month.
-As of April 3, conditions at selected reservoirs were as follows:
+The water levels in California’s major reservoirs (representing 27.3 million acre-feet of storage) remain the same as last month, representing 80% of statewide capacity.
+Current storage levels are 110% of the historical average for this time of year, slightly higher than last month.
+As of April 26, conditions at selected reservoirs were as follows:

 - The water level at the San Luis Reservoir was at 109% of the historical average for this time of year.

-- Lake Cachuma, which supplies water to the city of Santa Barbara and other urban areas in Southern California, remains well below average.
-Over March, the water level increased slightly from 45% to 48% of capacity.
-As of April 3, the water level was at 57% of the historical average for this time of year.
+- A notable exception is Lake Cachuma, which supplies water to the city of Santa Barbara and other urban areas in Southern California.
+This reservoir remains well below average, at 58% of the historical average for this time of year as of April 26.

-The most comprehensive data on groundwater conditions are based on measurements taken in spring 2016.
+The most comprehensive data on groundwater conditions are based on measurements taken in fall 2016.
 Maps of spring and fall groundwater level changes can be found here.
-Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions experienced groundwater declines of more than 100 feet between fall 2011 and fall 2015.
+Parts of the Tulare Lake, the South Coast, and the Colorado River hydrologic regions experienced groundwater declines of more than 100 feet between fall 2011 and fall 2016.

 - The California Data Exchange Center provides California water and weather-related resources including snow surveys and rainfall maps.
 It is managed by the California Department of Water Resources (DWR).